gsoules/MkDocs/digital-archive/docs/archivist/add-new-item.md

 **Duplicating an existing item**

 Once you have created and saved an item to the database, you can make a copy of it using the **_Duplicate This Item_** button in the menu on the right.
 You will see a new **_Add Item_** page appear, containing all of the same information as the original, but with its own Identifier number.
-The **_Title_** field now includes the word ---DUPLICATE---.
+The **_Title_** field now includes the word ---DUPLICATE--- as a reminder.

+---

 See [Field descriptions guide](field-descriptions.md) to learn about the fields listed above.